Nostrathomas0/reviews/pages/contest.md

 **guidelines**
 Use the app at least 5 times in one week
-Write a few paragraphs about it
-Include: details about the app
+Write a few paragraphs about it in plaintext format Include -details about the app
     - as well as your experience with it
-  - send a picture, or just a review
+    - send a picture, if you'd like

 **example**
 If you're beyond elementary level in the language, of you don't like drag and drop, this app isn't for you.
 Otherwise you'll probably have fun with it.
 Its features supports a very neat and well designed word input device.
 You'll learn words by matching icon-like images with audio samples and writen words.
 I used it for Chinese, and you get to draw the characters on your touch screen.
 They overlay pictures of what they represent; fish, knife.
 It's really quite a fantastic way to learn beginner Chinese that unites phonological, visual and muscle memory.